marroon69/HeroLab-Importer/README.md

 This FoundryVTT module imports Pathfinder 2E characters from Hero Lab Online.

 Currently, it has basic funtionality with improvements planned along the way.
-Built with heavy inspiration from zarmstrong's [Herolab Online PF2e Import Tool](https://github.com/zarmstrong/hlo-importer), as it looks like it's been abandoned.
+Built with heavy inspiration from zarmstrong's and General Huli's [Herolab Online PF2e Import Tool](https://github.com/zarmstrong/hlo-importer) and [Herolab Online PF2e Import Tool](https://github.com/GeneralHuli/HeroLab-Importer), since both look as then have been abandoned.
+Thanks to both for there hardwork!

 # Features